domainmod/userguide/docs/domain-queue.md

 When retrieving your list of domains via the API, **Inactive** domains are not returned.

 When retrieving the details of a specific domain via the API, **Inactive** and **Expired (pending delete)** domains will not return any data.

+<h4>Porkbun</h4>

+When retrieving your list of domains from Porkbun, the current limit is 1,000 domains.
+If you have more than this you should export the full list of domains from Porkbun and paste it into the **Domains to add** field when adding domains via the Domain Queue.

 <h4>ResellerClub</h4>